MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 ---

 # How to implement Transport Layer Security 1.2
-This topic describes how to enable Transport Layer Security (TLS) protocol version 1.2 for a System Center 2016 - Operations Manager and version 1801 management group.
+This topic describes how to enable Transport Layer Security (TLS) protocol version 1.2 for a System Center Operations Manager management groups.

 Perform the following steps to enable TLS protocol version 1.2: